ylm-py/docs/docs/Object-Storage/HowTo/restricting-user-bucket.md

 Furthermore we will need the internal representation of the users in the S3 Object Storage.
 To get them please use the [Contabo API](https://api.contabo.com/#operation/retrieveUserList) or the [`cntb` cli](https://github.com/contabo/cntb) via `cntb get users`.
 Please use the value of the `userId` field.

 You will also need the so called `s3TenantId` for the given Object Storage.
-You can obtain it via `./cntb get objectStorages -o=json`
+You can obtain it via `cntb get objectStorages -o=json`

 ### Step 1